Monthly Theme: Being Resilient

 - Contact parents and request replacement clothing if the problem cannot be rectified in the above manner;

-- Take further action as appropriate if there is consistent violation by a student regarding inappropriate student dress.
+- Take further action as appropriate if there is a consistent violation by a student regarding inappropriate student dress.

-Due to the constantly changing variety of apparel style, the Principal and staff have the authority to determine if a clothing item not specifically covered in this dress code is, in fact appropriate for school attire.
+Due to the constantly changing variety of apparel style, the Principal and staff have the authority to determine if a clothing item not specifically covered in this dress code is, in fact, appropriate for school attire.